goodcodebadcode/blog/content/posts/structuring-your-python-project.md

 tocOpen: true
 ---

-All software systems have an architecture.
-Even if it comprises of just one structure with one element, there is an architecture.
-There are software systems that don't have a formal design and others that don't formally document the architecture, but even these systems still have an architecture.

 It has been over two decades since [POSA1](https://en.wikipedia.org/wiki/Pattern-Oriented_Software_Architecture) was released and interestingly enough the ideas of design are still very applicable in modern software development.
+And just as code style, API design and automation are essential for a healthy productive development cycle.
+Project structure is a crucial part of your application's architecture.

 ## Why structure matters

-So, just as code style, API design and automation are essential for a healthy productive development cycle.
-Project structure is a crucial part of your application's architecture.

-> Martin Fowler describes architecture as: “The highest-breakdown of a system into its parts.”
+All software systems have an architecture.
+Even those systems that don't have a formal design, or are simply composed of just one structure with one element, still have an architecture.

+It’s very difficult to determine what good software architecture is and there is no real right answer to this question.
+What we can say is that having a reproducible design makes products cheaper to develop and to maintain.

+In general, the facets of a good architecture are all interrelated and depend on each other.

+### Managing change

 Changes to a software system are inevitable.
 The catalyst for change can come from the market, new requirements, changes to business processes, technology advances, and bug fixes, among other things.
-A reproducible structure and clean code allows you to manage and understand what it would take to make a particular change.

 If your repository is a massive dump of files or a nested mess of directories, responding to change becomes more difficult, regardless of how beautiful your documentation might be.
 Generally, **if the implementation is hard to explain, it's probably a bad idea**.

+A good project structure allows you to manage and understand what it would take to make a particular change.
+This reduces complexity so that most of the changes that need to be made can be limited to a single element or just a few elements, without having to make further architectural changes.

 Many developers and teams get this simple step wrong, often stumbling through a jumble of mistakes until they arrive at something that at least works.

+### A reusable model

+When a defined software architecture is reused, it is not just project structure that is reused.
+The effort that went into making early design decisions does not necessarily have to be repeated and the experience gained from the original architecture can be leveraged for other software systems.

+> Martin Fowler describes architecture as: “The highest-breakdown of a system into its parts.”

 ## A basic project repository

-**tl;dr**: This project structure is one I regularly use for work.
-The repository is available on [GitHub](https://github.com/goodcodebadcode/pyproj-structure).

 There is no one way to layout a project, so the best course of action is to select and adopt the practices that meet personal preferences and project requirements.

+A working Python repository structure might look something like this:

 ```no-highlight
 sample/